Tessellate-Imaging/Monk_Object_Detection/example_notebooks/README.md

-# List of all the pipeline available
+# List of all the pipelines available

 ### Note - Please see the individual pipeline license files before using them